GMueller91/GMueller91/README.md

-- 👋 Hi, I’m Grant Mueller
+- 👋 Hi, I’m Grant Mueller a laboratory scientist in biopharmaceuticals.
 - 👀 I’m interested in Bioinformatics pipelines for NGS analysis using python and statistical analysis in R.
-- 🌱 I’m currently learning python scripting for sequence analysis, biopython, and NGS analysis.
+- 🌱 I’m currently learning python scripting for sequence analysis via biopython and NGS analysis.
-- 💞️ I’m looking to collaborate on anything to expand my portfolio!
+- 💞️ I’m looking to collaborate on projects that will expand my portfolio!
 - 📫 How to reach me: message me on LinkedIn @grant-mueller.

 <!---